CheCoelho/onchainERC20Exchange/README.md

 Create a 'token listing' for 100 tokens (ADDR 1)

-This step will list (100) tokens on the exchange which can be transferred to a recipient upon placing an order.
+This step will list (100) tokens on the exchange (sell order) which can be transferred to a recipient upon placing an order.

 ```
 npx hardhat run scripts/listAsset.js --network localhost